Volko61/nanochat-mini/README.md

-A fork slightly edited to run on 10$ salad.com
+A fork slightly edited to run on 10$ salad.com  (1x5090 on Vast.ai)
+To train a 100M model on French

 # nanochat